NÄHER — CONCEPT 2024

 2. But first, let me ask the users

-These discussions not only confirmed the main issues we already detected, but, arguably more importantly, they also revealed a strong interest in a potential digital platform that would make local consumption easier and more visible.
+To make sure we were building in the right direction, we started by interviewing potential users in Strasbourg's local markets.
+Not only did this confirm the issues we detected, but it also revealed a strong interest in a digital platform that would make local consumption easier and more visible.

 näher interview